GE Aerospace

 GE

-GE is a global industrial company operating in the electrical equipment sector.
+GE is a global industrial company that manufactures a wide range of electronic and electrical equipment.

 Investment Opinion: Should I buy GE Today?